-Elicits regular feedback from students, parents/families, teachers, and other stakeholders regarding the implementation and effectiveness of the local AIG program.
+Elicits regular feedback from students, parents/guardians, families, teachers, and other stakeholders regarding the implementation and effectiveness of the local AIG program.

-District Response: Parents and students are provided opportunities throughout the school year to provide feedback regarding the implementation and effectiveness of the local AIG program.
+Parents and students are provided opportunities throughout the school year to provide feedback regarding the implementation and effectiveness of the local AIG program.
 These opportunities include Open House/orientation meetings for all AIG Parents and Students at each school at the beginning of the year, monthly staff meetings for members of each school, quarterly department meetings with AIG Teachers, and quarterly Parent Advisory Committee meetings.
 Annual meetings are held with School Principals to discuss strengths and areas of improvement for our AIG programming and services.
-The district also surveys our families/students to determine their educational needs.
+The district also surveys our families/students at the end of each year to determine their educational needs for the upcoming school year.